This post may contain affiliate links. Please read our disclosure policy.

 I used to cook with balsamic vinegar all the time.
 I loved it on chicken, on pasta, on bread (dipped with olive oil of course) and it’s been ages since I’ve cooked with it.
 I recently found a bottle in the back of my cupboard and that prompted me to whip up a dish I haven’t made since my pre-children days.
 Well guess what?
 They loved it to!

-Balsamic Chicken tenders are a super simple recipe to make.
+Balsamic Chicken is a super simple recipe to make.
 Just whisk the marinade together and pour it over the chicken.
 Allow it to sit for at least half an hour (but a couple of hours is best), then cook it up on the stove.
 You’ll get to watch it get all nice and brown and yummy.
 Save a couple of extra as leftovers and toss them in your salad for the lunch the next day!

 - 1/3 cup chicken broth

 - 1.5 pounds chicken tenders about 10-12 pieces

 - Whisk together chicken broth, balsamic vinegar, garlic, and Italian seasoning.

 - Place chicken tenders in a resealable plastic bag with the marinade.
 Massage and shake to coat.
 Let sit on the counter for no more than 30 minutes or marinate in the fridge for an hour or up to 12 hours.

 - Heat olive oil in a large, heavy bottomed skillet.